 3. Your Need for True Love Reveals Your Need to Be Loved Unconditionally

 Leah’s life was controlled by the hope that she could somehow make herself lovable.
 She was desperate to find a way to earn her husband’s attention.
-Her broken heart and desperation to be loved teaches us a deeply personal truth about our own search for true love.
+Her broken heart and desperation to be loved, teach us a deeply personal truth about our own search for true love.
 We inevitably all feel the crushing weight of trying to earn it.